benedekrozemberczki/diff2vec/README.md

   --run-classifier BOOL      Uses generative model for classification if True
 ```

 ### Examples

-The following commands learn a graph embedding and dump it to disk.
+The following commands learn a graph embedding and writes it to disk.
+The first column in the embedding file is the node ID.

 ```
 python src/main.py --input nltcs --run-genbgm --genbgm-alpha 0.5 0.5 --genbgm-beta 0.25 0.125 --run-classifier